freelawproject/doctor/README.md

 Keep in mind that this curl will also write the file to the current directory.

-#### Endpoint: /convert/pdf/thumbnails/
+### Endpoint: /convert/pdf/thumbnails/

 Give a PDF and a range or pages, this endpoint will return a zip file containing thumbnails for each page requested.
-For example if you want thumbnails for the first four pages you
+For example if you want thumbnails for the first four pages:

     curl 'http://localhost:5050/convert/pdf/thumbnails/?max_dimension=350&pages=%5B1%2C+2%2C+3%2C+4%5D' \
      -X 'POST' \